Middleton, Milton Keynes: Education

 Middleton has two schools, Middleton Primary School and Oakgrove School, a secondary comprehensive.
 Both were built in the early 2000s, in the southwest of the district.

 Community and leisure

 There is a pub in the Milton Keynes Village, The Swan Inn.
 There is a village hall and pavilion.
 Recreational locations include Middleton Park, the Blue Funnel playground and The Poplar Plantation, a nature reserve.
 Leisure facilities include football, netball, martial arts and fencing.
-Other amenities include shops, church, allotments, medical clinic, defibrillators, charging station and fire station.
+Other amenities include shops, church, allotments, medical clinic, defibrillators, and an eV charging station.

 Governance

 Current

 Middleton is administered for local affairs by Broughton and Milton Keynes parish council, the tier of local government below Milton Keynes City Council.
 It is in the Milton Keynes Village ward of the parish, the Broughton ward of the city council, and the Milton Keynes Central Westminster constituency of national government.

 Civil parish

-Early in the development of Milton Keynes (the city), the area surrounding Milton Keynes (the village) was given the name Middleton again – but the original civil parish remained as 'Milton Keynes', (Note: So Milton Keynes (the village) is in Middleton (the grid square), which is in Milton Keynes (the former civil parish), which is one of a number in Milton Keynes (the city), which in turn is in the City of Milton Keynes unitary authority district.
-The modern city centre is a civil parish in its owe right, called Central Milton Keynes.) and had a joint parish council with Broughton.
+Early in the development of Milton Keynes (the city), the area surrounding Milton Keynes (the village) was given the name Middleton again – but the original civil parish remained as 'Milton Keynes', (Note: So Milton Keynes (the village) is in Middleton (the grid square), which is in Milton Keynes (the former civil parish), which was one of the many parishes in Milton Keynes (the city), which in turn is in the City of Milton Keynes unitary authority district.
+The modern city centre is a civil parish in its own right, called Central Milton Keynes.) and had a joint parish council with Broughton.
 From 1 January 2025, the parishes merged formally to become a single civil parish, 'Broughton and Milton Keynes'.